@import Composition Pattern for Instruction Files¶

 @path/to/fileimports in CLAUDE.md, enabling modular instruction authoring.
 Other major agent tools do not — they rely on hierarchical discovery instead.

 CLAUDE.md files can reference other files with @path/to/file syntax.
-At session start, Claude Code expands all imports and loads them into context (docs).
+At session start, Claude Code expands every import and loads it into context (Claude Code memory docs).

 Rules:

-- Both relative and absolute paths are supported
+- Imports accept both relative and absolute paths

 - Relative paths resolve from the importing file, not the working directory